Lyndon B. Johnson 1964 presidential campaign: Campaign

 The most famous and effective advertisement was the Daisy ad, which was aired in early September.
 It depicted a young girl in the middle of a field plucking petals from a daisy.
 A voice in the background counted down from ten as she plucked.
 When the countdown reached zero, the camera zoomed in on her pupil reflecting a mushrooming atomic cloud.
 As the scene faded, Johnson's voice came on and he said “These are the stakes, to make a world in which all of God’s children can live, or go into the dark.
 We must love each other, or we must die.”
 Then the narrator's voice: “Vote for President Johnson on November 3.
 The stakes are too high for you to stay home."
 Even though Goldwater's name was not mentioned, the message was clear enough to generate a storm of Republican protests.
-Although it was aired only once on September 7, 1964, it is considered to be one of the most important factor in the campaign.
+Although it was aired only once on September 7, 1964, it is considered to be one of the most important factors in the campaign.

 The opinion polls by Gallup showed President Johnson having a comfortable margin over Goldwater, with initial polls showing Goldwater at only 18% to Johnson's 77%.
 Though Johnson's polling numbers dropped in early July, he still had a decisive 2-1 margin over Goldwater.
 Johnson appointed Oliver Quayle as his campaign pollster, whom he had worked with in the 1960 campaign.

 A poll coming to Johnson just a few days before the election showed him with a 64 percent to 36 percent lead.
 Although Goldwater demanded a presidential debate between him and the president, Johnson maintained a comfortable lead over Goldwater throughout that campaign that he never saw any need to confront, debate, or even address issues raised by him with much aggression.

 The election campaign was disrupted for a week by the death of former president Herbert Hoover on October 20, 1964.